Table of Contents

 What is Web app development?

-Web app development refers to creating, building, and maintaining websites or web applications that run on the internet.
-This combines programming, design, and problem-solving to create functional and visually appealing web solutions.
+Web app development involves creating, building, and maintaining websites or web applications that operate on the internet.
+It combines programming, design, and problem-solving to deliver functional and visually appealing web solutions.

 Why is Web app development important?